 News New Yorkers divided on tough new education standards By DAN RIVOLI firstname.lastname@example.org @danrivoli Updated February 25, 2014 7:34 PM Print Share fbShare Tweet Email New Yorkers are split on the controversial education standards known as Common Core, according to a survey released yesterday.
 A Siena College poll said 36% of voters believed the standards are too demanding, while 24% felt they were not demanding enough and 23% said they right for students.
 Nonetheless, voters in the state were divided on whether students would be college or career ready after graduation.
 The survey said 46% were very or somewhat confident students would be prepared for life after high school, while 47% were "not very" or "at all" confident in Common Core's effect.
 Half of voters want a two-year delay in implementing Common Core.
 The results were similar to a previous survey conducted in November.
 By DAN RIVOLI email@example.com @danrivoli Dan covers transportation, politics and general assignment news for amNewYork.
 He is a Staten Island native who lives in Brooklyn.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.